Would a career in retail, buying and fashion suit me?

 If you work in a store-based position, you will work shifts and be expected to be flexible about when you work them.
 This is the same whether you are the sales assistant or the manager.
 Those who work for head office tend to work more regular nine-to-five office hours, although they work some overtime in busy periods.
 Are you the type of person who thrives on change?
 Will you be miserable if you have to miss a social commitment or football practice, for example, because of work?

 Retail is a target-driven environment.
-Each store will be set a daily target of sales to make.
+Each store will be set a daily, weekly and monthly target of sales to make.
 Every member of staff will be set their own targets to ensure that financial targets are met.
 Even as a merchandiser in head office, you will need to keep track of daily sales and work to ensure that the departments you are responsible for meet their targets.
 Are you the kind of person who is motivated by the idea of smashing a financial target and confounding expectations or do you crumble under pressure?
-If the latter, perhaps retail isn’t the best industry for you.
+If you're the latter, perhaps retail isn’t the best industry for you.

 Many retail jobs are surprisingly physically demanding.
 If you are in store, you will be on your feet a lot and may be called in to help create displays as well as to lift items.
 If you are in head office, the work will be less physically demanding.
 If you have a physical disability or medical condition which would make working in some positions difficult, it is worth contacting recruiters to discuss things before you apply.
 It may be that there is another role that is more suitable for you or that the retailer could make reasonable adjustments.